Out-Of-State College Student Dies After Being Struck By Stray Bullet Outside Airbnb In Brooklyn

 Ethan Williams also leaves behind two younger siblings.

-His family says he just started his sophomore year at Indiana University and wanted to produce films.
+His family says he just started his sophomore year at IU and wanted to produce films.

 “We want justice, obviously, for our son,” Jason Williams said.